adamhenson/react-nojsx/README.md

 A data object - tree representation of the React DOM to be created is passed into a compile function (see example below), to return the element.
 Each level in the tree should be an object representation of a React element.
 This representation is simply based on the arguments accepted by `React.createElement` - `props`, `type`, and `children`. `children` can be a string or an array of element representations.
 The top level of the tree represents the single React element container.

 By default elements are created using [`dangerouslySetInnerHTML`](https://facebook.github.io/react/docs/dom-elements.html#dangerouslysetinnerhtml).
-This can be overridden by using `escaped` element representation property (see example element representation below).
+This can be overridden by using `escape` element representation property (see example element representation below).

 ## Installation